kubegc/mirror/README.md

 We intend to store all Kubernetes data in a relational database (e.g., Postgres):

+This code is based on JDK 17 and Maven 3.8.3

 - **Flexibility**.
 It can support all Kubernetes-based systems without extra development, such as [Openshift](https://www.redhat.com/en/technologies/cloud-computing/openshift), [istio](https://istio.io/), etc.
 - **Usability**.
 Developers can query what they needs using SQL.